TTWNO/tait.tech/isaif.md

 or other large organizations to control local communities.
 </p>

 <p id="185">185.
-As for the negative consequences of eliminating industrial society -- well, you can’t eat your cake and have it too.
+As for the negative consequences of eliminating industrial society &ndash; well, you can’t eat your cake and have it too.
 To gain
 one thing you have to sacrifice another.
 </p>